-Daniel J. Christopherson is an attorney at Lehrman Beverage Law, PLLC.
+Daniel J. Christopherson is an Of Counsel Attorney at Lehrman Beverage Law, PLLC.
 He joined the firm in 2013 after practicing law for over six years in the areas of business law, patent and trademark law, civil litigation, and beer law.
-At Lehrman Beverage Law, Daniel heads the firm’s trademark group and assists breweries, distilleries, and wineries with federal, state, and local licensing and compliance, and contract drafting and review.
+At Lehrman Beverage Law, Daniel assists breweries, distilleries, and wineries with federal, state, and local licensing and compliance, and contract drafting and review.

 Daniel has assisted numerous alcohol beverage companies (as well as several restaurants, bars, and food and non-alcoholic beverage companies) at developing and defending their trademark portfolios, both in the United States and internationally.
 Daniel has experience defending trademark applications and registrations in disputes against third parties, and has appealed USPTO refusals at the USPTO’s Trademark Trial and Appeal Board.
 Daniel has experience negotiating settlements between parties to resolve trademark disputes, including negotiating a settlement agreement between conflicting claims to marks including the phrase HATFIELD & MCCOY for competing alcoholic beverage products.

 Daniel has worked with dozens of breweries throughout Virginia, DC, and Maryland, and works with numerous other alcohol beverage producers and brand owners throughout the country and the world.
 Daniel helped form the Loudoun County Brewer’s Association and has served in an advisory role for the organization ever since.
 Since 2017, Daniel is also actively expanding the firm’s practice in Colorado out of the firm’s satellite office located just outside of Denver.